top of page

 LARGER ISSUE

-While worshipping in temples is perhaps one of the biggest manifestations and controversies surrounding the purity notion, there are many other notions of impurity or pollution that are unfounded.
-Regardless of one’s caste status, they must be provided access to clean drinking water, good food, and bathroom facilities, to name a few.
+While worshipping in temples is perhaps one of the biggest manifestations and controversies surrounding the purity notion, many other notions of impurity or pollution are unfounded.
+Regardless of one’s caste status, one must be provided access to clean drinking water, good food, and bathroom facilities, to name a few.
 One must not separate and isolate people from society because of their caste status.
 Efforts must be made to integrate lower castes into the larger society and understand their trials and tribulations.
 It is unethical and inhumane to use ancient Hindu texts to discriminate against those who are a part of our society.

 AUTHOR